aymanbakiri/Multi-Approach_Sentiment_Classification/README.md

    pip install -r requirements.txt
    ```

-3. Download and place the dataset files in the `data/` directory.
+3. Download and place the dataset files in a `data/` directory inside ml-project-2-mocro_learning.

 ---